Donegall Street bombing: Aftermath

 The bombing was carried out by the North Belfast unit of the Provisional IRA's Third Battalion Belfast Brigade.
 The OC of the Brigade at that time was the volatile Seamus Twomey, who had ordered and directed the attack.

 On 23 March, the IRA admitted responsibility for the bomb with one Belfast Brigade officer later telling a journalist "I feel very bad when the innocent die".
 The IRA, however, tempered the admission by claiming that the caller had given Donegall Street as the correct location for the bomb in all the telephone calls and that the security forces had deliberately evacuated the crowds from Church Street to maximise the casualties.
 The IRA's official statement claiming responsibility for the blast was released through the Irish Republican Publicity Bureau.
 It read as follows:

 Proper and adequate warnings have been given before all our operations.
 This practice will continue.
 Several warnings have been changed by the British security forces in order to cause maximum civilian casualties.
 "This was the principal factor for the tragic loss of life and heavy civilian casualties in Donegall Street on Monday last".
 Tim Pat Coogan suggested that the IRA had overestimated the security forces' capacity to deal with multiple bomb scares, adding that in all probability, the caller had been young, nervous, and inexperienced.
-It was also alleged that the bombers had intended to leave the carbomb in Church Street but were unable to find a parking place and instead left it in Donegall Street.
+It was also alleged that the bombers had intended to leave the car bomb in Church Street but were unable to find a parking place and instead left it in Donegall Street.

 The attack was condemned by church leaders of all denominations in Ireland.
 The Official IRA issued a statement disassociating itself from the bombing which it "condemned in the strongest possible terms".